H4ppy-04/urban-cli/README.md

 </div>

 <!-- new section -->

+<h2>Installation</h2>
+On Linux platforms, run `sh install.sh`.
+> This assumes that ~/.local/bin is present

+For Windows, you'll have to manually modify your path environment variables to add `%USERPROFILE%/Downloads/urban-tui/src/urban.py` From there you'll have to type `urban.py` instead of `urban` (unless you install WSL through which you can run `install.sh`).

 <h2>Usage</h2>

 Usage is as simple as typing `urban` followed by the word you'd like to see the definition for.